 Listed on the Recommended Inspection and Maintenance Schedule are inspection frequencies and requirements.
 Perform these inspections regularly as scheduled and additional inspections as may be required for activity, service, and environment of your hoist.
-A qualified person must be responsible for determining the operating conditions and severity of service.
+The hoist operator must be responsible for determining the operating conditions and severity of service.